leafo/luajit-geoip/README.md

 Load the database from the file path.
 Returns `nil` and error message if the database could not be loaded.

+The location of database files vary depending on the system and type of database.
+For this example we'll use the country database located at `/usr/share/GeoIP/GeoLite2-Country.mmdb`.

 ```lua
 local mmdb = assert(geoip.load_database("/usr/share/GeoIP/GeoLite2-Country.mmdb"))